UnionOfRAD/specs/accepted/LSR-0-coding.md

 ## Namespaces

-The namespace  declaration must appear directly after the opening php tag, separated by an empty line.<sup>?</sup> Any static dependencies **appear as one block** after the namespace declaration, separated by an empty line.
+The namespace  declaration must appear directly after the opening php tag, separated by an empty line.
+Any static dependencies **appear as one block** after the namespace declaration, separated by an empty line.

 ```php
 <?php